 Residents also have the opportunity to provide dermatologic care to an underserved population at the Venice Family Clinic, a free clinic for local residents held two evenings per month.
 Medical students, UCLA faculty, and additional local dermatologists participate as well.

-Questions regarding the UCLA Dermatology Residency Program should be directed to the program coordinator, Samantha Nelson, at [email protected].
+Questions regarding the UCLA Dermatology Residency Program should be directed to the program coordinator, Christopher Song, at [email protected].

 What is your accreditation status?

 The UCLA Dermatology Residency Program has full ACGME accreditation.